colemickens/nixcfg/README.md

 It's everything.
 It's all of my system configurations.
 It's all of my dotfiles.
 All right here.
 All in Nix.

 ## Layout
-* `cloud` - contains some scripts for booting GCP/Azure instances
+* `cloud` - contains some scripts/configs for booting NixOS instances in GCP/Azure
 * `machines` - machine definitions for:
   * `azdev` - an Azure dev env machine
   * `pinebook` - my current daily-driver laptop (Pinebook Pro, aarch64)